rawitat/gtypist_lessons/programming_quotes.typ

 S:The most important single aspect of software development is to be clear :aobut what you are trying to build.

+*:SW3_34
+I:David Parnas
+S:Q: What is the most often-overlooked risk in software engineering?
+ :
+ :A: Incompetent programmers.
+There are estimates that the number of programmers :needed in the U.S. exceeds 200,000.
+This is entirely misleading.
+It is not a :quantity problem; we have a quality problem.
+One bad programmer can easily :create two new jobs a year.
+Hiring more bad programmers will just increase :our perceived need for them.
+If we had more good programmers, and could easily :identify them, we would need fewer, not more.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU